 Allyship takes place on different levels - intersectional instead of one-dimensional.
 You will learn about these levels in the Allyship training in order to be able to think and act in a truly comprehensive way of solidarity: What constitutes effective allyship?
 What is the role of marginalized people when working with Allies?
 How can cis people advocate for trans people's issues?
 What should white people do to address racism?
 What role does the structural level play in this?
 And how do we do this as an organization in a way that really benefits communities in the long run?

-"True allyship is reflective and supportive.
+"Genuine allyship is reflective and solidary.
 And for teams: indispensable."

 After our Allyship Training you will know